You have designed a flight simulator cockpit or a flight simulator add-on.

 Although not recommended, you can connect with Wifi instead of Ethernet.

 openFSB is based on general available standards: CAN bus and Ethernet.
-CAN (Controller Area Network) is not widely known to be used in DIY projects, but is very suitable for use in DIY cockpits and also quite inexpensive to implement.
+CAN (Controller Area Network) is more and more known to be used in DIY projects and is very suitable for use in DIY cockpits and also quite inexpensive to implement.
 Garmin uses CAN and Ethernet in the G1000 glass flightdeck and most cars are full with CAN.
 CAN is very reliable.
+Most modern MCU's have a build-in CAN controller.

 Ethernet is used to communicate with the flight simulator or other software.